nazy67/mastering_git/README.md

 - Git doesn't recognize an empty folder, it won't track it.
 But if you create a file inside of it it will show on ```git status```.

 - There are three states of a file in a git: modified, staged and commited.

+- Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

+- Merging pull requests (PR) also will be tracked as a commit

 ### Git vs GitHub